bartekcensorpic/Experiment/README.md

 # Censorpic experiment

-Script that is assessing quality of TensorFlow lite model for nudity detection.
-As output produces CSV file with real class of image and predicted.
-Does not save, display or send any images anywhere.
+This script assesses the quality of our nudity detection algorithm (TensorFlow lite model) in the hopes of being able to reduce the volume of indecent underage imagery.
+The output produces CSV file with the real class of image and our associated prediction.
+This script does not save, display or send any images anywhere.

 ## Before running, the following arguments have to be specified:
 --model_path "path/to/tflite/model